ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-developer-cloudfront.md

 ## What

-CloudFront uses edge locations and regions as a CDN point of presence. isn't just for ALL the content on a Static website anymore and an Adobe STMP stream distributions.
+CloudFront uses edge locations and regions as a CDN point of presence.
+It isn't just for ALL the content on a static website anymore and an Adobe STMP stream distributions.

-custom origins and custom origin rules determine which part of website requests go where

-GET, HEAD, OPTIONS can be cached; PUT, POST, PATCH, DELETE are not cached and do not invalidate objects in the cache

-Edge Location - Completely different than an availability zone - this is a location near a large population of Internet users that serves as a cache for content from the Origin which is likely some sort of AWS resource (S3 or EC2).
-Objects are cached for the life of the TTL; you can clear the cache but it costs.

-A Distribution is the name for the CDN you create - essentially a collection of Edge Locations.
-Two types of distributions: RTMP (for a Adobe Flash server???) and Web Distribution.

 One gotcha is that CloudFront will wait for first request to resolve before processing the second request.
 Uploading via CDN is faster but does not cache.
 You have to disable the distribution before you can delete it!

 ## Distributions

+A Distribution is the name for the CDN you create - essentially a collection of Edge Locations.
+Two types of distributions: RTMP (for a Adobe Flash server???) and Web Distribution.

+GET, HEAD, OPTIONS can be cached; PUT, POST, PATCH, DELETE are not cached and do not invalidate objects in the cache

 ### Improving Performance

 Increase cache hit percentage is the #1 way to increase CloudFront performance.
 Increasing min and max TTL helps improve this metric.

-costs money to invalidate distribution object
+Custom origins and custom origin rules determine which part of website requests go where.

 ### Web Distributions

-A 0 TTL forces CloudFront to check the `If-Modified-Since` header to see if the origin has changed
+A 0 TTL forces CloudFront to check the `If-Modified-Since` header to see if the origin has changed.

 ### Video Distributions